-Your handin should consist of three files: a GRADES file containing the grades you've extracted, a README, and a solution script, sol.rb.
+Your handin should consist of three files: a GRADES file containing the grades you've extracted, a README, and a Go, Ruby, or Python script named sol.go, sol.rb, or sol.py.

 The GRADES file should contain the exact contents of the grades report (what this means will be obvious once you've successfully extracted the grades).
 Having a correct GRADES file is worth 20% of the credit for this problem.

-Your README is worth 30% of the credit for this problem, and should cover the following:
+Your README is worth 30% of the credit for this problem.
+In addition to instructions on how to compile and/or run your solution code, it should cover the following: